Aremu06/BeyonnexAutomation/README.md

 # Project Structure :
 - This framework followed Page object Model methodology, Pages package include 3 classes for each screen ( Home Page , Products Selection , checkout ) and it has a one Test Page (WeatherShopperTest) .
 - All configuration Data (  Browser Name - email - Credit card info - Zip code ) exist in TestData package (ConfigData)
-- the solution is build on docker
+- the solution is build on docker and commands in the makefile will be executed.

 # Run test from docker container using the simple command from makefile as follows;
 - Clone the project